NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/development/04_vscode_ext.md

 [SVLangserver](https://marketplace.visualstudio.com/items?itemName=IMCTradingBV.svlangserver) is a language server for System Verilog that features auto-completion, module hierarchy, code snippets for common blocks, code formatting, syntax highlighting, and more.

 To install, find svlangserver in the VSCode marketplace.
-Then create and update a settings file at <WORKSPACE PATH>/.vscode/settings.json with the desired settings as detailed in the link above.
+You can modify your extension settings to your desired preferences as detailed in the link above.
 The extension's commands and troubleshooting can also be found in the link.

 ---